Setting up an OpenVPN server on a Windows Server 2008 VM hosted on AWS. Also tested on Windows Server 2012 R2.

 Download the package from the official website here (OpenVPN 2.3.2) and install OpenVPN server on a Windows machine.
 Make sure you install OpenSSL utilities and OpenVPN RSA certificate management scripts.

-We will completely disable Windows Firewall on the server, as our VM is running on AWS.
-We’ll open UDP 11194 port on Amazon Firewall instead.
+We have Windows Firewall disabled since our VM is running on AWS.
+We will however have to open a UDP port 11194 on an AWS security group.

 Optional: Rename TAP-Windows Adapter V9